 As a side note, magnesium can also help you to stay more “regular” if you struggle with travelers’ constipation, just be forewarned that, if you take too much, you might find yourself running to the bathroom.

 B Vitamin Complex

 A vitamin D supplement should be in your supplement wheelhouse even outside of travel.
 Vitamin D is critical for immune health, especially during the winter months (seeing as we get the majority of our vitamin D from sun exposure).
-Most humans are highly deficient in vitamin D, and no amount of vitamin C can make up for this!
+Many Americans are highly deficient in vitamin D, and no amount of vitamin C can make up for this!
 Not only will a good D supplement help your immune system stay on par, but it can also help you adjust to new time zones!
 Take it in the morning you get to your new destination, and this flood of vitamin D makes your body think you are being exposed to sunlight and it helps to reset your circadian rhythm.
 It’s important to get a vitamin D supplement that also has vitamin K because these two vitamins are synergistic!